ahhcash/gallade/README.md

 ## How It Works

-Gallade takes inspiration from modern package managers like npm and uv, focusing on speed and simplicity:
+Gallade takes inspiration from modern package managers like bun and uv, focusing on speed and simplicity:

 1. Downloads JARs directly from Maven Central
 2. Maintains an efficient local cache